dhairyaameria/Information-Security-Tool/README.md

-## vulnerabilityscanner
+## Web Application Vulnerability Scanner
-Python Web Application vulnerability scanner to detect XSS and SQL injection in web applications.
+It is an information security tool.
+Web Application vulnerability scanner is used to detect XSS and SQL injection in web applications.

 ## Requirement